agda/agda/doc/user-manual/language/copatterns.lagda.rst

 matching to implement one of the fields, we need to do so in a separate definition.

-With copatterns, we can define the fields of a record in the same way that we defined the cases of a function:
+With *copatterns*, we can define the fields of a record in the same way that we defined the cases of a function:

 ..